 Offshore Solar Plants

 Alternative energy sources such as offshore wind farms are already taking advantage of all the space water has to offer.
-Solar power is expected to rival offshore wind turbines as there are currently many projects developing floating solar panels.
+Solar energy is expected to rival offshore wind turbines as there are currently many projects developing floating solar panels.

 This doesn’t come as a surprise as offshore wind turbines already proved it was a good idea to use the sea as a planting area.
 Besides, we are residing on the “Blue Planet” where water occupies 71% of the planet’s surface.
 Since we don’t use all that area filled with water like we do use the land fields, it is the perfect place for renewable energy plants.